John W. Nicholson Jr.: Commander in Afghanistan

 Nicholson was the longest-serving commander of the War in Afghanistan, having led the 41-nation NATO-led Resolute Support Mission and United States Forces-Afghanistan for two and a half years from March 2016 to September 2018.
 Nicholson told the Senate Armed Services Committee in 2016 that "Since 9/11, the U.S. campaign in Afghanistan has largely defined my service."
-He assumed command from General John F. Campbell on March 2, 2016.
+He assumed command from General John F. Campbell on 2 March 2016.
 Nicholson was given command of the Resolute Support Mission in Afghanistan, amid a worsening security situation.
 Nicholson apologized in person for U.S. involvement in the Kunduz hospital airstrike.

 His command spanned the Obama and Trump administrations.
 During the final year of the Obama administration in 2016, the U.S. conducted a strike in Pakistan which killed the Taliban Emir Mullah Mansoor, made more extensive use of U.S. air support to Afghan forces, and received an increase in US force levels at the close of 2016.

 In April 2017, he authorized the dropping of the Massive Ordnance Air Blast (MOAB), the largest non-nuclear munition in the US inventory, on an ISIS strongpoint in the Pekha Valley of Nangarhar Province, Afghanistan.
 Afghan ground forces requested the airstrike when they were unable to enter the area because of IS attacks from multiple tunnels.
 The MOAB destroyed the IS strongpoint and enabled a successful offensive push deep into IS-held terrain.

-During the first eight months of the Trump Administration in 2017, his recommendations were incorporated into the South Asia Strategy which was announced by President Trump on 17 Aug 2017.
+During the first eight months of the Trump Administration in 2017, his recommendations were incorporated into the South Asia Strategy which was announced by Trump on 17 August 2017.
 The strategy resulted in a pressure campaign on the enemy and their sponsors.

-On September 2, 2018, Nicholson relinquished command of the NATO-led Resolute Support Mission to General Austin Scott Miller at a ceremony in Kabul, Afghanistan.
+On 2 September 2018, Nicholson relinquished command of the NATO-led Resolute Support Mission to General Austin Scott Miller at a ceremony in Kabul, Afghanistan.
 At the ceremony, Nicholson was praised as a “warrior-diplomat”.
 His leadership and close relations with Afghan leaders were key to brokering the first universal ceasefire of the war in June 2018 and helped enable the launch of the subsequent peace initiative.
+He had met with Afghan president Ashraf Ghani every week and the two of them "worked well together."

 Nicholson has testified before the following Congressional Committees: The House Committee on Oversight and Government Reform, the Senate Committee on Foreign Relations, and the Senate Armed Services Committee.
 He participated in numerous sessions of the NATO North Atlantic Council, to include the Ambassadors to NATO, Chiefs of Defense, Defense Ministers, Foreign Ministers, and Heads of State of the Alliance.

 In 2017, as the commanding general in Afghanistan, Nicholson, drew attention when he said in a press conference that his command “continued to get reports of” Russian assistance to the Taliban, including weapons — something that was the subject of internal debate within the intelligence community at the time but appears to have been validated by media reporting in July 2020.